 Cancel and read the status

 Each token object has a cancelled attribute and a cancel() method.
-By the attribute, you can find out whether this token has been canceled:
+Using the attribute, you can find out whether this token has been cancelled:

 from cantok import SimpleToken